Azure-Samples/blockchain/ledger/template/ipfs/README.md

 This template deploys a single Ubuntu VM using the 18.04LTS image.
 This will create a new virtual network and subnet and will install and configure the IPFS software.

+# Creating the network | Initial node

+To create a new IPFS network, first create a single VM that will serve as the bootnode for additional nodes.

+`NOTE: The additional nodes do __NOT__ need to be in the same Azure Virtual Network or even in the same Azure Subscription.
+The template does not setup the network connectivity (peering, vnet, etc.) which rely on standard Azure Networking concepts.`

+# Connecting IPFS nodes in a network

+The deployment by default will create a new VM running a private network.

 If you are new to IPFS, see:

 - [IPFS concepts](https://docs.ipfs.io/concepts/)